vicdenz/pong-pygame/README.md

-# pong-pygame
+# snake-pygame
-Pong clone coded in Python using Pygame.
+Snake clone coded in Python using Pygame.